patrickchugh/blogposts/autodocs.md

 **For codebase analysis**, [Repomix](https://repomix.com/) is a tool that packs your entire repository into a structured format optimised for LLM analysis.
 But here's the key: you don't want to be sending this directly to an LLM for interpretation.
 You're going to be extracting the deterministic metadata first, and only sending the gaps.

-**For tech stack detection**, dependency scanning tools like [Syft]( https://github.com/anchore/syft) and AST parsers can identify every framework, library, and language version in use.
+**For tech stack detection**, dependency scanning tools like [Syft]( https://github.com/anchore/syft) spit out a software BOM, and AST parsers can identify every framework, library, and language version in use.
 This forms the foundation of your technical documentation.

 **For the template**, [Jinja2]( https://pypi.org/project/Jinja2/) provides deterministic structure.
 Your documentation always has the same sections, the same headings, the same format.
 The LLM fills slots within this structure it doesn't create the structure.